 The girl watched with confusion as he nodded to her, giving her a wan smile of farewell.
 She stood and curtseyed slightly, though she probably didn’t need to.
 She was his queen, even if she wasn’t herself Returned.

 Lightsong turned to go, then paused.
 He reached over, laying a hand on her shoulder.
-“Don’t let them get to you,” he whispered.
+“Don’t let them get to you, child,” he whispered.

 And with that, he withdrew.